vackosar/vackosar.github.io/_posts/2023-06-08-Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM.md

 - Longer prompts are the more expensive in terms of **latency and compute**.
 For example, more examples provided, the longer prompt.
 Training a specific model or selecting samples intelligently are possible solutions.
 - If the **model changes** the prompt may stop being optimal, in that case, there is little point **over-optimizing** it.
 For example, ChatGPT or GPT-4 is often changed by OpenAI.
 The models are meant to be general not specific to your problem.
 - Control guardrails vs creative hallucinations.
 Certain prompts may be prone to more hallucinations over others.
-- Prompts are a crude tool without nuance and can be "over prompted" (prompt injection) with user's own instructions, whereas fine-tuning is more expensive and complicated.
+- Prompts are a crude tool without nuance and can be "over prompted" (prompt injection) with user's own instructions, whereas fine-tuning requires more initial investment, data, and is complicated.

 ## Task Instruction